1Charles Cros and Louis Ducos

 15. Jamie Livingston was a photographer who took a Polaroid photo every day from March 31st, 1979 until his death on his 41st birthday, October 25th, 1997.
 His photos covered everyday life, including his engagement and marriage, and struggle with a brain tumor.
 His entire collection is available online.

-When photographer Yousef Karsh took a photo of Winston Churchill, Yousef took the cigar straight from Churchill's mouth and took the photo.
-This was the grumpy result.
+The infamous photo of Winston Churchill with his grumpy look was taken when a photographer named Yousef Karsh plucked the cigar straight from Churchill's mouth and took the photo.

 17. Polish painter, Rafał Bujnowski, painted a photo-realistic self-portrait in black and white, had it photographed and enclosed the picture as his official photo in the U.S.A. visa application form.
 Eventually, the artist received a passport with a replica of his own painting.